Causes of Truck Accidents

-There are so many varying causes of truck accidents that it is nearly impossible to fully prevent them from happening.
+There are so many causes that it is nearly impossible to fully prevent them.
 However, this is not to say that action cannot be taken help improve safety in the truck industry.
-For example, while adverse weather conditions cannot be controlled, truck drivers can be advised not to drive in dangerous conditions.
-While drunk drivers on the road cannot be avoided, truck drivers can be held to standards that prevent them from drinking while on the job.
+For example, while adverse weather conditions cannot be controlled, drivers can be advised not to drive in dangerous conditions.
+While drunk drivers on the road cannot be avoided, trucker can be held to standards that prevent them from drinking on the job.
 While there is always a possibility for product malfunction, trucking laws can ensure that adequate testing and maintenance curb the problem.